-BASICS OF THE THRUST NETWORK ANALYSIS
+BASICS OF THRUST NETWORK ANALYSIS

-Figure 3.
-Plant and axonometric view of a masonry vault

-According to the so called safe theorem of Limit Analysis, in the form established by Heyman for masonry structures, limit equilibrium of masonry vaults can be assessed by looking for a network of thrusts, i.e. purely compressive forces that are fully contained within the thickness of the vault and hence do not produce tensile stresses that masonry is incapable to withstand.

-In this way the problem of finding the maximum loads that a masonry vault can be safety sustain is reconducted to finding a set of points, or nodes, within the vault such that at each of them the applied loads are in equilibrium with forces, internal to the vault and purely compressive, directed along the fictions branches connecting pairs of nodes.
+According to the so-called safe theorem of limit analysis, in the form established by Heyman for masonry structures, the limit equilibrium of masonry vaults can be assessed by seeking a network of thrusts, i.e. purely compressive forces that are fully contained within the thickness of the vault and hence do not induce tensile stresses that masonry is incapable of withstanding.
+As such, the problem of identifying the maximum loads that a masonry vault can safety sustain is reconducted to identifying a specific set of points or nodes within the vault such that the applied loads are in equilibrium with the forces at each point, internal to the vault and purely compressive and directed along the fictitious branches connecting pairs of nodes.